What to Do with Young Kids in the Reykjavik Area

 This museum is open during the summer and has extremely limited hours in spring and fall, but if you’re in Iceland around Christmastime, Arbæjarsafn also has a special Christmas program you don’t want to miss.

-The houses will be dusted with snow and children can play outside, or come in and sample holiday delights, like in the general store, which becomes a confectionary.
+The houses will be dusted with snow, and children can play outside, or come in and sample holiday delights, like in the general store, which becomes a confectionery.
 Other holiday activities are demonstrated by staff, such as candle making, laufabrauð cutting, and lamb smoking.
 You’ll get a taste on this tour!

 The focus of The Settlement Exhibition is the remains of a hall from the time of settlement more than 1000 years ago, which was excavated in 2001, along with other objects discovered in the area.
 These finds tell us a lot about where Icelanders come from.

-The Viking age longhouse is reconstructed as it was unearthed in the center of the museum, and dates to the year AD 871 +/- 2, which gives the museum its name.
+The Viking age longhouse is reconstructed as it was unearthed in the center of the museum, and dates to around the year AD 871.
 The videos and other materials here give visitors an idea of what it was like when the longhouse was the only structure around, so very long ago.

 Inside the museum, children are welcome to try special interactive exhibits which teach visitors about the animals of Iceland, how to write their name in runes, and more.